Clean Kitchen Checklist

 The kitchen table is where we gather as a family to enjoy amazing meals together.
 By keeping your table free of clutter and mess, you will always have an inviting space to eat.

-Once cleared, you can wipe the surface down, removing any stuck-on food or grime.
-If you have the time wipe down the chairs as well.
+1. Wipe the surface down, removing any stuck-on food or grime.

 Kitchen Decluttering Resources: